mlrcbsousa/form-validation-boilerplate/README.md

 ## Specs

-This is a boilerplate for form validation, using only Javscript and some Bootstrap classes for simplification.
+This is a boilerplate for form validation, using only Javascript and some Bootstrap classes for simplification.
 Feel free to change the styling and add your own style classes in a seperate CSS file, (don't forget to link it in `index.html` after).

 ```bash
 mkdir css